USEPA/haztrak/docs/haztrak_book/src/e-Manifest.md

 ## e-Manifest Background

-If you're looking for background information on the e-Manifest Program, you can find up-to-date information on the [United States Environmental Protection Agency's e-Manifest page](https://www.epa.gov/e-manifest).
+If you're looking for background information on the e-Manifest Program, you can find up-to-date information on the [EPA's e-Manifest page](https://www.epa.gov/e-manifest).

 If you're new to e-Manifest, you may want to review the [Terminology page](./terminology.md).